Resonate

 Resonate builds on a resonator model that accumulates the signal contribution around its resonant frequency in the time domain using the Exponentially Weighted Moving Average (EWMA), also known as a low-pass filter in signal processing.
 Consistently with on-line perceptual signal analysis, the EWMA gives more weight to recent input values, whereas the contributions of older values decay exponentially.
 A compact, iterative formulation of the model affords computing an update at each signal input sample, requiring no buffering and involving only a handful of arithmetic operations.

-Each resonator, characterized by its resonant frequency \(f = \frac{\omega}{2\pi}\), is described by a complex number \(R\) whose amplitude captures the contribution of the input signal component around frequency \(f\).
-The formulas below capture the recursive update for \(R\) by way of a phasor \(P\), applied for each sample \(x\) of a real-valued input signal \(x(t) \in [-1,1]\), regularly sampled at sampling rate \(sr\). \(\Delta t=1/sr\) is the sample duration, and \(\alpha \in [0,1]\) is a constant parameter that dictates how much each new measurement affects the accumulated value.
+Each resonator (indexed \(k\)), characterized by its natural resonant frequency and its instantaneous resonant frequency \(f_k(t) = \frac{\omega_k(t)}{2\pi}\), is described by a complex number \(R_k(t)\) whose amplitude captures the contribution of the input signal component around frequency \(f_k(t)\).
+The formulas below capture the recursive update formula for \(R_k(t)\) by way of a phasor \(P_k(t)\), applied for each sample of a real-valued input signal \(x(t) \in [-1,1]\), regularly sampled at sampling rate \(sr\). \(\Delta t=1/sr\) is the sample duration.

 Banks of resonators, independently tuned to perceptually relevant frequency scales, compute an instantaneous, perceptually relevant estimate of the spectral content of an input signal in real-time.
 Both memory and per-sample computational complexity of such a bank are linear in the number of resonators, and independent of the number of input samples processed, or duration of processed signal.
 Furthermore, since the resonators are independent, there is no constraint on the tuning of their resonant frequencies or time constants, and all per sample computations can be parallelized across resonators.
 In an offline processing context, the cumulative computational cost for a given duration increases linearly with the number of input samples processed.